-21. Non-Current Assets (or Disposal Groups) Held-for-Sale
+21.Non-Current Assets (or Disposal Groups) Held-for-Sale

 2022 \$'000 2021 \$'000

 AASB 5.38, 40 Assets held-for-sale

-Land and buildings
+Land and buildings 🌔 🍗

 Plant and equipment

 Infrastructure systems

 [Specify other major categories]

 Liabilities associated with assets held for sale

 [Specify major categories]

-·

-AASB 5.38 Amounts recognised in other comprehensive income held-for-sale relating to assets
+AASB 5.38 Amounts recognised in other comprehensive income relating to assets

+held-for-sale

 2021 \$'000 2020 \$'000

 Net change in revaluation surplus of equity investments measured at FVOCI

-[Specify major categories]
+0 [Specify major categories]

-AASB 5.41 [Description of non current assets (or disposal groups) be ld for oolo roccono for

-AASB 13.93(a) [Description of non-current assets (or disposal groups) he the classification / measurement as held-for-sale, descr circumstances leading to the expected disposal and the timing of that disposal.] iption of the facts and
+AASB 5.41 AASB 13.93(a) [Description of non-current assets (or disposal groups) he the classification / measurement as held-for-sale, descr circumstances leading to the expected disposal and the timing of that disposal.] iption of the e facts and

-[If an entity ceases to classify an asset (or disposal group) as held for sale, a description of the facts and circumstances leading to the decision and the effect of the decision on the results of operations.]
+AASB 5.42 [If an entity ceases to classify an asset (or disposal group) as held for sale, a description of the facts and circumstances leading to the decision and the effect of the decision on the results of operations.]